AsensioL/TreePrinter/README.md

       / \
       e f
 ```
-Example 2 (I know there is a bug, I will fix it on the future)
+Example 2 (I know there is a bug in spacing, I will fix it on the future)
 ```text
         _________________me___________________
        /                 /      \    \        \